Scylla-spec/Scylla-spec/README.md

 - 👋 Hi, I’m @Scylla-spec
 - 👀 I’m interested in all fields in computing, very eager to learn new things from others
-- 🌱 I’m currently a prospective student going to my first year on September
+- 🌱 I’m currently a journey of learning python, html etc
-- 💞️ I’m looking to collaborate on many fields
+- 💞️ I’m looking to collaborate on any aspect regarding tech
 - 📫 How to reach me (0781026044)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Scylla-spec/Scylla-spec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.